tekr-io/lukaz-reference/source/includes/main.md

 Parameter           | Description
 ---------           | -----------
-WORKSPACE_ID        | The ID of the workspace to ask a questionn
+WORKSPACE_ID        | The ID of the workspace to ask a question

 ### HTTP Request Body

 Property    | Description
 ---------   | -----------
-audioUrl    | URL of a hosted audio file file        | A local audio file
+audioUrl    | URL of a hosted audio file filePath    | Path of a local audio file

 ### HTTP Response Body